 Makes no difference at all Junk is junk!As always, depends on how you play the variables.
 Take a really efficient small cheap gas car in a state where gas is cheap, and take an inefficient EV and play with the electricity rate and add the cost of the charging point install at a higher cost and shazam.

-Electricity Rates for September 2024 — Electric Choice
+Electricity Rates — Electric Choice

 Just modest indentation, bending or twisting of the batteries can cause nanoscopic fissures in the materials to open and lithium to intrude into the solid electrolyte, causing it to short circuit.